-Had Carl Sandburg penned a poem about the way a captivating scent wafts through the air—prior to his famous “Fog”—he might have written that it approaches us “on little cat feet.”
-Like fog, scent is silent, but invisible, and adds a fresh, sensual dimension to a garden (or a walk in the woods for that matter).
-One of the most fragrant flowering shrubs is mock orange, and the Pacific Northwest’s native offering, Philadelphus lewisii (Western or Lewis’ mock orange), doesn’t disappoint.
+Had Carl Sandburg penned a poem about the way a captivating scent wafts through the air — prior to his famous “Fog” — he might have written that it approaches us “on little cat feet.”
+Like fog, scent is silent and invisible and adds a fresh, sensual dimension to a garden (or a walk in the woods for that matter).
+One of the most fragrant flowering shrubs is mock orange, and the Pacific Northwest’s native offering, Philadelphus lewisii (Western mock orange or Lewis’ mock orange), doesn’t disappoint.
 Plan ahead and place this medium-sized deciduous shrub where its fragrance can be noticed.

 Philadelphus lewisii is named after scientist and explorer Meriwether Lewis, who collected it in 1806 during the Lewis and Clark expedition.
 Native Americans had numerous uses for it, including making tools, snowshoes, furniture, and even soap.

 How it grows

 Although there is quite a bit of individual variation within this species, the structure and growth pattern of this particular shrub goes something like this: Maturing at 5 to 10 feet tall and nearly as wide, this fairly fast grower may send out arching basal shoots as it ages, and eventually become a thicket.
 In late spring, flowering shoots appear, followed by vegetative growth.
 Rich green, egg-shaped leaves (roughly three inches long) grow in pairs along its stems.
-At the tips of branches, multiple clusters of white, four-petalled blossoms adorned with soft yellow stamens emerge in late spring or early summer, sparkling against the leafy green backdrop.
+At the tips of branches, multiple clusters of white, four-petalled blossoms adorned with soft yellow stamens emerge in late spring or early summer and sparkle against a green, leafy backdrop.
 Flowers measure one to two inches in diameter, and offer a lovely, fruity fragrance.